cs440lang/lectures/slides/09-typecheck.md

 But it doesn't say that:

-- programs that don't get stuck are well-typed
+- Every non-stuck program is well-typed.

-- well-typed programs will terminate
+- Every well-typed programs will terminate.

 <!-- pause -->